saphanaacademy/Spatial/ESRI_S4HANA/exercises/hdbUser.md

 	ON "HACKT28" TO HACKT28;
 GRANT REPO.EDIT_IMPORTED_OBJECTS, REPO.ACTIVATE_IMPORTED_OBJECTS, REPO.MAINTAIN_IMPORTED_PACKAGES
 	ON "HACKT28" TO HACKT28;

+CALL "GRANT_ACTIVATED_ROLE"('sap.bc.ina.service.v2.userRole::INA_USER', 'HACKT28');
 ```

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/eclhdbusr2.jpg">

+* Note that the CALL to the GRANT_ACTIVATED_ROLE procedure.
+This call will assign a role to the HACKT28 user in order use a live connection from the SAP Analytics Cloud to the SAP HANA database.
+This role is required in addition to the usual roles and authorizations that are granted to users for data access purposes.

 You now have created a development user, HACKT28 with a password that doesn't expire or need to be changed when that user first logs on.
 We disabled the "password lifetime" as this is a demo user.
 Note the options that we granted the new user including the ability to create Remote Sources and administer adapters.
 The user can also do modeling tasks as well as create other content.
 We also created a development package for the new user and granted the necessary rights to the repository to the user.